hiddenwife/QFKit/README.md

 # Financial Analysis & Simulation Toolkit

-A modular Python toolkit for **time-series analysis** and **Monte Carlo simulations** of stocks, ETFs, and indices using Yahoo Finance data, all easily traversable with a GUI.
+A modular Python toolkit for sophisticated **time-series analysis**, **portfolio construction**, **stochastic simulation**, and **Bayesian forecasting**.
+It leverages a responsive and intuitive GUI built with `PySide6` to make advanced quantitative tools accessible to everyone.

 ## Quick Start
+**Recommended**: Make a new virtual environment, then run:
 ```bash
 pip install -r requirements.txt
 python main.py
 ```
-**NOTE**: **pmdarima** (optional) may have installation issues.
-Only needed for auto-ARIMA functionality; the code runs without it.

 ## Overview and Usage
-To get started, simply input the tickers from Yahoo Finance (e.g., AAPL for Apple) into the designated section of the GUI.
-This toolkit is designed for analysing companies, funds, ETFs, and indices, making it particularly valuable for investors looking to make informed decisions about where to allocate their capital.

-One of the standout features of this toolkit is the ability to create a **weighted portfolio** of different funds.
-You can analyse how this portfolio has performed historically and use the built-in simulation tool to assess the likelihood of future growth.
-This allows you to compare the potential returns of various assets and make data-driven investment choices.

-Whether you're considering investments in shares or funds, this tool offers a quick and effective way to compare options, assess potential returns, and optimise your investment strategy.
+This application provides a suite of tools for quantitative finance.
+Load financial tickers from Yahoo Finance, perform statistical analysis, construct and evaluate multi-asset portfolios, and project future performance using stochastic models and a Bayesian forecasting engine.

+The integrated workflow allows for rapid iteration between analysis, portfolio construction, and forecasting.
+The primary goal is to provide a robust platform for evaluating and comparing investment strategies based on quantitative metrics.

+This toolkit empowers you to make data-driven investment decisions.
+Whether you're a student, an investor, or a researcher, this tool provides a powerful, user-friendly platform to explore financial data.

-## Features
+## Core Features
-**Data loading**:
+**Data loading & Analysis**:
-- Fetches OHLCV data via `yfinance`, computes log returns, handles invalid tickers gracefully.
+- **Data Fetching**: Pulls historical OHLCV data via yfinance and computes log returns.

-**Analysis**:
-- Annualised returns/volatility, Sharpe ratio, CAGR, Value-at-Risk, growth probabilities, rolling stats, moving averages, relative growth, return plots.
+- **Performance Metrics**: Calculates standard industry metrics including CAGR, annualised volatility, and Sharpe Ratio.
+- **Growth Probability Models**: Estimates the probability of future price increases over specified horizons using a lognormal price distribution model.

-**Portfolio tools**:
+**Portfolio Analytics**
-- Quick creation of weighted portfolios from any combination of tickers.
+- **Portfolio Construction**: Build weighted portfolios from any combination of loaded tickers.
+Weights are automatically normalised to construct a new portfolio time series.
-- Automatic normalisation of weights and construction of a portfolio price series.
-- Full analytics: covariance/correlation, annualised volatility, variance % contribution, cumulative return plots.
-- Use the portfolio like any other instrument: simulate, compare to real price history, or forecast.

-**Simulations**:
-- Geometric Brownian Motion (GBM) with thousands of paths, probability of finishing above current price, terminal price stats, visualised sample paths.
-- Comparison between simulated data and real data with the mean and median simulated data plotted against real 'Close' data.

-**Forecast**:
-- ARIMA+GARCH for price forecasting with volatility-adjusted confidence intervals and optional outlier removal.
+- **Risk Decomposition**: Generate correlation and covariance matrices for the portfolio's underlying assets.
+- **Variance Contribution Analysis**: Quantify each asset's percentage contribution to total portfolio variance.
+- **Integrated Portfolio Object**: Once created, a portfolio is treated as a distinct entity that can be passed directly to the simulation and forecasting modules for further analysis.

+**Stochastic Simulation Suite**:
+Run sophisticated Monte Carlo simulations to model future price paths.
+- **Geometric Brownian Motion (GBM)**: The industry standard for stock price simulation.
+- **Jump-Diffusion (Merton Model)**: Extends GBM to account for sudden, discontinuous price jumps (market shocks).
+- **Heston Stochastic Volatility Model**: A dual-process model where asset volatility itself is stochastic, capturing volatility clustering effects.

+**Bayesian Forecasting Engine**:
+This is the most powerful feature of the toolkit, leveraging the `PyMC` library for robust, probabilistic forecasting.
+- **Sophisticated Core Model**: An **Autoregressive (AR(p)) model with a Student-T likelihood**.
+This specification is chosen for its robustness in modeling the heavy-tailed nature of financial returns.
+- **Dual Inference Methods**:
+  - **Full MCMC (NUTS)**: Employs the No-U-Turn Sampler (a Hamiltonian Monte Carlo method) for the most accurate posterior estimation.
+  - **Fast ADVI**: Uses Automatic Differentiation Variational Inference for rapid model fitting when speed is a priority.
+- **Probabilistic Forecasts**: The output is a full posterior predictive distribution, not a single point estimate.
+This is visualised with **80% and 95% credible intervals** to quantify forecast uncertainty.
+- **Interactive Visuals**: Explore forecast results with interactive plots generated by `Plotly`.

-## GUI
+## GUI & Architecture
-- Tabs for: Load Data, Analysis, Portfolio, Simulation, Compare, Forecast.
+- **Tabbed Interface**: Functionality is segmented into modules: Data Loading, Analysis, Portfolio, Simulation, and Forecasting.
-- Multi‑select checkbox lists across tabs for intuitive selection.
-- Portfolio tab: assign weights next to each ticker, click "Create/Update Portfolio" to:
-  - build a portfolio ticker (normalised weighted price series),
-  - compute and show correlation/covariance, volatility and variance contributions,
-  - expose the portfolio in other tabs (simulate, compare, forecast) as a first‑class item.
-- All heavy computations run off the main thread; plotting and UI updates are scheduled on the main thread to keep the UI responsive.
+- **Asynchronous & Responsive UI**: All computationally heavy tasks (MCMC sampling, Monte Carlo simulations) are executed on background threads (`QThread`).
+This prevents the UI from freezing during analysis.
+- **Integrated Workflow**: The application architecture is designed to pass data objects (like a constructed portfolio) seamlessly between different analysis tabs.

 ## Project Structure
 financial_tools/

-├── main.py # Entry point
+├── main.py

-├── gui.py # GUI for all analysis and plotting
+├── gui/
+│   ├── __init__.py
+│   ├── main_window.py
+│   └── tabs/
+│       ├── __init__.py
+│       ├── analysis_tab.py
+│       ├── compare_tab.py
+│       ├── forecast_tab.py
+│       ├── load_data_tab.py
+│       ├── portfolio_tab.py
+│       └── simulation_tab.py
 ├── src/

-│ ├── data_loader.py # Fetch & preprocess data

-│ ├── analysis.py # FinancialInstrument & TimeSeriesAnalysis
+│   ├── analysis.py

-│ ├── simulation.py # Monte Carlo GBM simulation
+│   ├── data_loader.py

-│ ├── portfolio.py # Portfolio analytics
+│   ├── forecast.py

-│ ├── forecast.py # Future forecasting
+│   ├── portfolio.py
+│   └── simulation.py
 ├── requirements.txt
 └── README.md